Larry Wang: Ministry of Foreign Affairs Chief of Protocol tenure

-In October 1995, Wang was awarded the "Orden Antonio Jose de Irisarri en el grado Gran Oficial" medal by the President of Guatemala.

-On July 3, 1996, he was awarded the "Orden Francisco Morazan" medal by the President of Honduras.

 ROC Ambassador to the Holy See tenure

-On November 8, 2008, Wang Yu-yuan presented his Letters of Credence to Pope Benedict XVI as the ninth ROC Ambassador Extraordinary and Plenipotentiary to the Holy See, (the “Vatican”), in order to take care of Catholics in mainland China and to seek dialogue with the authorities on the Chinese mainland, Vatican's bilateral relations with ROC are quite subtle.
-Since the beginning of 1971, the Vatican lowered the ranking of the “Ambassador of the Pope” or “Apostolic Nuncio” to Chargé d'Affaires.
+On November 8, 2008, Wang Yu-yuan presented his Letters of Credence to Pope Benedict XVI as the ninth ROC Ambassador Extraordinary and Plenipotentiary to the Holy See, (the "Vatican"), in order to take care of Catholics in mainland China and to seek dialogue with the authorities on the Chinese mainland, Vatican's bilateral relations with ROC are quite subtle.
+Since the beginning of 1971, the Vatican lowered the ranking of the "Ambassador of the Pope" or "Apostolic Nuncio" to Chargé d'Affaires.
 In addition to the consolidation of diplomatic ties and to the active promotion of substantive relations, thanks to the tireless work of Wang Yu-yuan, on May 8, 2010, the ROC Ministry of Education officially recognized the degrees issued by 23 Pontifical Universities, Academies and Institutions in Rome, thereby solving a thorny issue that lasted over several decades.
 The diplomas of about eight hundred members of the clergy who have studies in Pontifical institutions in the past are now recognized.

-On July 12, 2011, Pope Benedict XVI bestowed upon Ambassador Wang the “Knight Grand Cross of the Order of Pius IX” medal (Latin: A MAGNA CRVCE EQVITEM ORDINIS PIANI), the highest honor awarded to the ambassadors to the Holy See.
+On July 12, 2011, Pope Benedict XVI bestowed upon Ambassador Wang the "Knight Grand Cross of the Order of Pope Pius IX" medal (Latin: A MAGNA CRVCE EQVITEM ORDINIS PIANI), the highest honor awarded to the ambassadors to the Holy See.
 The award ceremony was presided by the Chief of Protocol of the Holy See, Msgr.
 Fortunatus Nwachukwu, on behalf of the Pope.